Bandaranayaka/Bandaranayaka/README.md

 I'm on a continuous learning path, exploring natural language processing to deepen my understanding of how machines can understand and generate human-like text.
 Always eager to embrace new challenges and expand my skill set.

 ## 💻 Projects
+- Contributed to a dynamic web project using HTML, CSS, JavaScript, and PHP, seamlessly integrating XAMPP for local server deployment and leveraging SQL Server for efficient database management.
+- Played a key role in crafting a robust web application, employing HTML, CSS, JavaScript, and Java with servlets,enhancing the MVC architecture.Implemented and optimized MySQL databases, coupled with Apache Tomcat server, for a powerful and efficient user experience
 - Implemented a sentiment analysis system for my machine learning class, achieving an accuracy of 85%.
 - Contributed to an open-source project for developing a chatbot using Python and TensorFlow.